minte9/algorithms-pages/main/divide_conquer/readme.md

-## Divide Conquer - Algorithms
+## Divide Conquer

-#

 ### Binary search
-We repeatedly determining `which half` of the list the item is in. p93
+> We repeatedly determining `which half` of the list the item is in. p93

 ### Quicksort
-Uses a divide-concuer technique called `partitioning` p96
+> Uses a divide-concuer technique called `partitioning` p96

 ### Merge Sort
-Each recusive call `divides` the unsorted list into halves. p104
+> Each recusive call `divides` the unsorted list into halves. p104

 ### Sum numbers
-We can divide a large array of numbers into `smaller arrays` to sum. p110
+> We can divide a large array of numbers into `smaller arrays` to sum. p110

 ### Karatsuba multiplication
-Fast multiplication algorithm, developed by Anatoly Karatsuba. p13
+> Fast multiplication algorithm, developed by Anatoly Karatsuba. p13

-#

 ### References